-There are 18 trails, totaling over 21 miles, traversing different eco-systems and providing a great variety of views and experiences for hikers and bikers.
-Trails range from short and easy to long and moderate.
+The park boasts 21 trails, totaling over 27 miles, traversing different ecosystems and providing a great variety of views and experiences for all users.
+Trails range from short and easy to long and extreme.
 The park map provides a nice overview of the trail system.
-Please, due to this fragile eco-system, pets are only allowed on a small selection of trails.
+To protect this fragile ecosystem, dogs are allowed on designated trails only.
 Visitors are encouraged to report interesting wildlife sightings.

 Acorn Alley Trail